helium/HIP/0026-HIP-Voting.md

 # Motivation
 [motivation]: #motivation

   Allow more people to have a more democratised voting to everyone on the blockchain.
+And let more people particpate have the ablitiy to voice there opinion.

 # Stakeholders
 [stakeholders]: #stakeholders